Tire Storage Racking — Engineered to Protect Sidewalls, Block UV & Streamline DOT Traceability

 Tire SKU complexity (size × brand × tread pattern × season) creates 10,000+ active SKUs in a regional DC.
 Wide-aisle layouts force 12+ miles of picker walking per shift.

 A tire warehouse rarely uses one rack type.
-Below are the nine configurations we deploy across PCR (passenger), TBR (truck/bus), OTR (off-the-road) and racing tire facilities — combined to maximise density, protect sidewalls and enforce DOT-batch FIFO.
+Below are the six configurations we deploy across PCR (passenger), TBR (truck/bus) and OTR (off-the-road) facilities — combined to maximise density, protect sidewalls and multiply usable floor area.

-Heavy-duty selective with reinforced 2.5–3.0mm uprights and 4,000kg beams — for pallet-mounted TBR truck tires and OTR mining tires that exceed standard rack capacity.
+Heavy-duty selective with reinforced 2.5–3.0 mm uprights and beams up to 4,000 kg per pair — for pallet-mounted TBR truck tires and OTR mining tires that exceed standard rack capacity.
+100% direct access to every pallet position.

 Double-Deep Racking

-Two pallets deep with reach-truck access — 35% denser than selective while keeping fast access.
-Pragmatic for tire DCs handling paired pallets of the same size SKU.
+Two pallets deep with reach-truck access — 35% denser than selective while keeping fast access to most pallets.
+Pragmatic for tire DCs handling paired pallets of the same size and SKU.

 VNA Racking

-Very-narrow-aisle racking with 1.6m aisles + swing-mast trucks — unlocks 12m+ heights for high-bay tire DCs.
-Best ROI when ceiling height is paid for but unused.
+Very-narrow-aisle racking with 1.6 m guided aisles and turret trucks — unlocks 12m+ heights for high-bay tire DCs.
+Best ROI when ceiling height is paid for but currently unused.

 Quick-assembly boltless shelving for tire-related accessories — valves, sensors, balancing weights, lug nuts.
-Assembled without tools, perfect for service-depot pick faces.
+Assembled without tools in minutes, perfect for service-depot pick faces and parts counters.

-Free-standing collapsible pallet supports — perfect for winter / summer tire changeover overflow.
-Fold flat in the off-season, no floor anchoring required.
+Portable 4-post stack racks — foldable, stackable and detachable variants for winter / summer tire changeover overflow.
+Fold flat in the off-season, no floor anchoring required, 4-way forklift entry.

 Tire Warehouse Builds Protecting Inventory Across 65 Countries